Inoreader Pricing 2026: Free Plan Limits + Pro Cost

 |---|---|---|

-| You follow under 100-150 RSS sources and mostly read manually | Strong fit | The free limit is unlikely to be your bottleneck |
+| You follow under 100-150 RSS sources and read manually | Strong fit | The 150-subscription cap is unlikely to be your bottleneck |

-| You want rules, filters, and digest-style distribution | Weak fit | The value is in automation, not just reading |
+| You want rules, filters, and digest-style distribution | Weak fit | The value is in automation, all on the Pro side |

-| You only want one clean RSS home for blogs and news sites | Good fit | Free keeps the basics simple and inexpensive |
+| You only want one clean RSS home for blogs and news sites | Strong fit | Free keeps the basics simple at zero cost |

 - Best reason to stay free: you want a clean RSS reader, not a full automation stack.